Cleveland State University

 Notre Dame College

-Thomas Lempner is a member of the music faculty at the Baldwin-Wallace University Conservatory of Music, Cleveland State University, Notre Dame College, and is a woodwind coach for the Cleveland Institute of Music Cleveland Youth Wind Symphonies.
+Thomas Lempner is a member of the music faculty at Cleveland State University, The College of Wooster, Notre Dame College, and he is a woodwind coach for the Cleveland Institute of Music Cleveland Youth Wind Symphonies.

-Mr. Lempner currently performs as a member of Cleveland Winds, Neo-Tessares Saxophone Quartet, Ekklésia Ensemble, Sarata & Lempner Duo, Trepanning Trio, OutLab, Hexapod, Pen & Axe, NEO Dixie, Powerhouse 5, and Night Owls.
-He has also performed with CityMusic Cleveland, Blossom Festival Band, Canton Symphony Orchestra, Cleveland Opera Theatre, Canton Comic Opera, Playhouse Square, Great Lakes Theatre Festival, Morrison Dance Company, Get Hep Swing, Oberlin Jazz Society, Fred Astaire Dance Studio, Mark Russo’s Buhaniah’s Delight, Gabriel’s Horns, Ted Lewis Orchestra (Rhythm Rhapsody Review), Noel Quintana & The Latin Crew, MOJO Generations Big Band, and Freedom Jazz Collective.
+Mr. Lempner currently performs as a member of Ekklésia Reed Quintet, Neo-Tessares Saxophone Quartet, Cleveland Winds, Akron Symphonic Winds, Sarata & Lempner Duo, Trepanning Trio, OutLab, Hexapod, Pen & Axe, MT Fraze, NEO Dixie, Powerhouse 5, Night Owls, and is host of the experimental project Inquiries Into Sound.
+He has also performed with CityMusic Cleveland, Blossom Festival Band, Canton Symphony Orchestra, Lakeside Symphony, Cleveland Philharmonic, Cleveland Opera Theatre, Canton Comic Opera, Playhouse Square, Great Lakes Theatre Festival, Morrison Dance Company, Get Hep Swing, Oberlin Jazz Society, Fred Astaire Dance Studio, Mark Russo’s Buhaniah’s Delight, Gabriel’s Horns, Ted Lewis Orchestra (Rhythm Rhapsody Review), Noel Quintana & The Latin Crew, MOJO Generations Big Band, and Freedom Jazz Collective.

 Aside from being an educator and performer, Mr. Lempner has over ten years experience working as a Music Therapist with the urban youth population of Cleveland who have severe emotional disturbances, as well as having worked at the Prentiss Autism Center.
 In addition to crisis intervention, re-education and sanctuary therapeutic models, he received Applied Behavioral Analysis training from the Cleveland Clinic and completed the Child Trauma Academy with Dr. Bruce Perry.
-He was selected by Ohio Regional Music Arts and Cultural Outreach for three consecutive years to facilitate grant-funded therapeutic music workshops with at-risk youth.
+Since 2015 he has been selected by ORMACO (Ohio Regional Music Arts and Cultural Outreach) to facilitate annual grant-funded therapeutic music workshops with at-risk youth.

 Mr. Lempner earned degrees from Kent State University, Baldwin Wallace College and a diploma from the Armed Forces School of Music.
 His teachers include Shawn Colvenbach, Paul Cohen, Rich Shanklin, Steve Mohacey, Greg Banaszak and Chas Baker.